Celebrate the Moms of MASTERPIECE: Shows to Binge Now

 Moms: they get mocked for their jeans, their dancing, and their texts.
 But motherhood is one of the toughest jobs out there, and moms deserve our collective gratitude for their sacrifices, their love, and for just doing the best that they can.
-In this spirit, we’ve rounded up six mothers from our recent shows who demonstrate why moms are true masterpieces!
-Celebrate this Mother’s Day watching these moms of MASTERPIECE alongside your own, with PBS Passport, an added member benefit.
-Happy Mother’s Day!
+In this spirit, we’ve rounded up several mothers from our recent shows who demonstrate why moms are true masterpieces!
+Celebrate the moms of MASTERPIECE alongside your own, with PBS Passport, an added member benefit.

 Fantine, Les Misérables